YMCA Bronx

 410 Park Avenue

-The project also included a rigging path to the basement.
-DM Engineers worked with the manufacturer and structural engineer to customize the tubes in order to rig the equipment down a passenger elevator.
+Furthermore, the project necessitated the creation of a specialized rigging path to transport the chillers to the basement.
+DM Engineers collaborated closely with both the chiller manufacturer and a structural engineer to customize tubing arrangements, enabling the equipment to be lowered through a passenger elevator.

 Marina Santa Cruz